|Guide||♦||8 Triplogs||1 Topic|

 Killer Forest Road

 The road immediately pulls out of the bottom of Mill Site Canyon.
-Scenery is still good but the best has passed at this point.
-Continue on to the end of this road which is near the Eagle Spring area.
+The scenery is still good but the best has passed at this point.
+Continue to the end of this road which is near the Eagle Spring area.
 Along the way you pass a stone wall slithering up the slope on your left.
 I look forward to hearing the history of this wall.
-However I haven't a clue.
+However, I haven't a clue.
 Maybe a shield?
 There is a smaller wall earlier on that I didn't see until the return trip.
 Guess I wouldn't have escaped the enemy as I walked right by it...lol